 VCC pod design

-One of recommended approaches in building scalable architecture is using pods design (small collection of common building blocks).
+One of the recommended approaches for building a scalable architecture is utilizing a pod design, which consists of a small collection of common building blocks.

 Advantages of this design approach: